Thrivous

 Nootropics Mental Enhancement

 Nootropics are cognitive technology.
 They support healthy brain function or enhance mental ability.
 You might have heard others refer to them as "smart drugs" or "the limitless pill."
-This is your Nootropics 101.

 Nootropics include various foods, supplements, and drugs.
 Healthy adults use them to improve memory, learning, focus, mood, concentration, information processing, motivation, and attention.
 Some people use them to decrease brain fog and increase mental clarity.
 Older adults also use them to support healthy cognitive aging.

 What’s the meaning of the term "nootropic" (pronounced nō-ə-ˈtrō-pik)?
 Corneliu Giurgea, a Romanian psychologist and chemist, coined the term in 1972.
 He combined the Greek words for "mind" and "turn."
-So if we transliterate the meaning of "nootropic" into English, it would be something like "mind-turner."
+So if we transliterate the meaning into English, it would be something like "mind-turner."

 Giurgea identified substances with these six features as nootropics:

-1. "Enhancement of learning acquisition" – improve learning and memory
+1. "Enhancement of learning acquisition"

-2. "Resistance to impairing agents" – support brain health
+2. "Resistance to impairing agents"

-3. "Facilitation of interhemispheric transfer of information" – improve processing
+3. "Facilitation of interhemispheric transfer of information"

-4. "Enhanced resistance to brain 'aggressions'" – protect the brain
+4. "Enhanced resistance to brain 'aggressions'"

-5. "Increased tonic, cortico-subcortical 'control'" – improve focus and attention
+5. "Increased tonic, cortico-subcortical 'control'"

-6. "Absence of usual pharmacological effects of neuro psychotropic drugs" – safe
+6. "Absence of usual pharmacological effects of neuro psychotropic drugs"

 Corneliu Giurgea

 That doesn’t mean that everything anyone calls a “nootropic” actually lives up to the name.
 Some Scientists haven’t studied some substances enough to know whether claims are more than anecdotal.
 And research demonstrates that some substances have little to no effect or may even pose significant health risks.
-But studies have shown the efficacy and safety of other substances to varying extents.
+But studies have shown the efficacy and safety of other nootropics to varying extents.

 History of Nootropics